 When you seek medical treatment, you expect a high level of care from healthcare professionals.
-However, a doctor’s quality of care extends beyond the medical knowledge they have stored in their head.
+However, a doctor’s quality of care extends beyond the medical knowledge they have stored in their heads.
 A recent article from the American Medical Association tells us that the assumptions doctors make about patients affect their care.

 At the Weitz Firm, we are here to help when you need a Philadelphia medical malpractice lawyer.
 Let us ensure that you are compensated for all of your expenses related to the mistake that occurred.